 Since New Mexico Medigap plans are standardized, the first step is deciding how much coverage you want.
 We recommend choosing a plan with the most comprehensive benefits you can afford.

 Look at pricing next.
 Most Medigap insurers use one of three pricing methods:

 - Attained-age rated: Premiums start out low but go up as you get older.
 These policies cost the most over time.

 - Community rated: This pricing method does not consider your age.
 Over time, these plans cost the least.

 - Issue-age rated: Premiums are based on your age at the time you join the plan.
 While they won't rise due to aging, they may go up because of inflation.

 Our Find a Plan tool makes it easy to compare Medigap plans in New Mexico.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.

 Find a Medicare Plan in your area